maxrohleder/TGVN/README.md

 This repository contains code and scripts for training and validating **T**rust **G**uided **V**ariational **N**etworks (**TGVN**) to replicate https://arxiv.org/abs/2501.03021.
 Below is an overview of the files and their purposes.
 The repo was built on the fastMRI repo, which is accessible at https://github.com/facebookresearch/fastMRI.
 While this codebase utilizes only PyTorch, any wrapper can be integrated easily.

 For convenience, a devcontainer that supports CUDA acceleration (CUDA 12.8) was added.
 For other CUDA versions or ROCm, the Dockerfile can be modified.
+Before building the container, you might want to update the `devcontainer.json` to access the data inside the container.
+You can do so by uncommenting the `mounts` key and adding the data paths.

 The repo follows the standard layout, and the devcontainer installs the TGVN package automatically with `pip install -e .`.
 If you prefer to install the requirements with pip or conda instead of using a Docker container, install the packages listed in lines 24–38 of the `Dockerfile` and then run `pip install -e .` from the repo root.

 ## File Descriptions